a bit of history…

-Traditional dairy farming is still an important part of the valley’s economy and heritage and you will hear the ring of alpine cow bells when you’re out walking.
-In Spring and Summer the alpine meadows are a stunning mix of flowers of every colour and size and when walking it really does feel like a scene from the Sound of Music!
+Traditional diary farming is still an important part of the valley’s economy and heritage and you will hear the ring of alpine cow bells when you’re out walking.
+The alpine meadows are a stunning mix of flowers of every colour and size and when walking it really does feel like a scene from the Sound of Music!

 The regional cuisine relies heavily on cheese, freshwater fish, crayfish, mushrooms, potatoes, and fruit.
 Cheeses are known as tommes and are packaged in tight balls with a tough rind.
 Savoyard food is a simple and hearty cuisine based on potatoes, cheese and sausages – key ingredients of the traditional fondue, raclette and tartiflette of the region.